Terms of Carriage

 - We are not liable for any damage caused by your Baggage.
 You are responsible for any damage caused by your Baggage to other persons or property, including our property.

-- Our liability for loss or damage is limited to A$1,600 per Passenger for your Checked Baggage and A$160 per Passenger for your Cabin Baggage.
+- Where your travel occurs before 1 October 2019, is wholly within Australia and is not International Carriage, our liability for loss or damage is limited to A$1,600 per Passenger for your Checked Baggage and A$160 per Passenger for your Cabin Baggage.

 We are not liable for any damage arising from our compliance with any laws or government regulations or your failure to comply with the same.

-- except where we state otherwise in writing, gives up any exclusion or limitation of liability to which we are entitled under any laws which may apply, or
+- except where we state otherwise in writing, gives up any exclusion or limitation of liability to which we are entitled under the Convention or any laws which may apply, or

-- gives up any defence available to us under any laws which apply, including against any public social insurance body or any person liable to pay, or who has paid, compensation for the death, wounding or other bodily injury of a Passenger.
+- gives up any defence available to us under the Convention or any laws which apply, including against any public social insurance body or any person liable to pay, or who has paid, compensation for the death, wounding or other bodily injury of a Passenger.

 you or your personal representative, as applicable, should notify us in writing as soon as possible.